-We all want our children to be a loving, generous and giving person that loves to share and be the best friend.
-No matter if you have an only child or five of them these are the guidelines that will help you on your way and guide you with siblings fights or how to cope with kids sharing troubles.
+We all want our children to be loving, generous, and giving person that loves to share and be the best friend ever.
+No matter if you have an only child or five of them these are the guidelines that will help you on your way and guide you with friends or sibling toddlers fighting over toys, or how to cope with kids sharing troubles.

 This is my experience, and how we are getting on the right track…

 When my firstborn daughter got her sister she was 3.5 years old.
 She was the happiest kid on Earth.
 She hugged her and kissed her a million times a day.
 We constantly had to remind her to be milder to her little sis.
 The love she had for her was tremendous.